deepgram-devs/deepgram-deno-sdk/README.md

 # Deepgram Deno SDK

+> ❗Deprecation Notice: This SDK is no longer supported and will not have new features added to it.

 Community Deno SDK for [Deepgram](https://www.deepgram.com/).
-Start building with our powerful transcription & speech understanding API.
+Power your apps with world-class speech and Language AI models.

 > This SDK only supports hosted usage of api.deepgram.com.